shekodn/financial-api/README.md

 #### Remember:
 - A transaction reference is unique.
-- There are only two type of transactions: inflow and outflow.
+- There are only two types of transaction: inflow and outflow.
 - All outflow transactions amounts are negative decimal numbers.
 - All inflow transactions amounts are positive decimal numbers.
-- We expect to receive transactions in bulk as well.
+- We are prepared to receive transactions in bulk as well.
-- The transactions we receive could be already in our system, thus we need to avoid duplicating them in our database.
+- The transactions we receive could be already in our system, thus we avoid duplicating them in our database.

 ### Summaries
 This is the interesting part.
-Here we are going to be able to have some insights related to our users and their behavior with money.
+Here we are going to be able to obtain some insights related to our users and their behavior with money.

 #### Account Summary